Washing the dishes at the end of a long day, you think about how you can barely keep up with the day-to-day routine.

 For my dad’s Beatles party, I started working on the decorations a month or two ahead of time.
 I would cut letters for banners while I was watching television or had a few minutes of downtime here and there.

-I had all of the decorations and games finished early, so the week of the party, I could focus on cooking and cleaning.
+I had all of the decorations and games finished early, so during the week of the party, I could focus on cooking and cleaning.

 Planning and creating are so much more fun when you aren’t working against the clock.